 Difference Between Brine Soap and Salt Bars

 In a soap and salt bars is that the salt is dissolved, not crystalline.
-It allegedly has a lot of the same purported benefits of salt and salt bars – helping with skin conditions and/or “purifying the skin.”
-In addition, the soap is extra hard, very white and works well in intricate single cavity soap molds.
+It allegedly has a lot of the same purported benefits of salt and salt bars – helping with skin conditions and “purifying the skin.”
+Also, the soap is extra hard, very white, and works well in intricate single cavity soap molds.